 - 100 metres further on, go through a gap into a large field and follow the path straight ahead.
 The path starts to go gently downhill, passes to the right of a large tree and in 200 metres comes up to a stile in the wooded area on the right.

 - Do not cross this stile.
 Instead turn left and walk straight across the field towards an oak tree in the hedge on the other side of the field, your direction 80°.
-In 120 metres go past the oak tree and across a stile into a large field.
+In 110 metres go past the oak tree and over a broken stile into a large field.

 - Cross the field, slightly to the right and downhill, your direction 105°.
 If there is no path visible across the field (which can be very muddy), aim for the field's bottom right-hand corner, 450 metres away.
 In this corner you come out on to a road opposite a sign for Weller's Town.

 - Turn right along the road, crossing over a brook.
 On the other side, turn left off the road and go over a stile beside a metal fieldgate.
 Walk along the left-hand side of the field, your direction 75° initially.

 - In 150 metres, cross a stile to the left of a metal fieldgate to continue half left along a wide grassy path.
 125 metres later, go through a gap between gate posts (the metal fieldgate is off its hinges -otherwise cross the stile to its left) and continue along the left-hand field edge.
 In a further 500 metres, cross yet another stile to the left of a metal fieldgate and continue with the hedge on your left, your direction now 120°.

 - [!]
 In 30 metres go left over a stile (or through the fieldgate to its right) and cross over a concrete slab bridge into another field and bear right over it, your bearing 80°.
 Head slightly to the left of two large trees on the other side of the field.
 In 130 metres you cross a concealed ditch.
 You now bear further to your right, on a bearing of 130° as you head towards a large footbridge.